Of Hidden Lakes and Lush Flora

 Quaint.
 Serene.
 And – did we mention quaint?
 Tutong Town may not have as many attractions as the other districts but it is a definite obligatory stopover for those on a road trip.
 Sit at vintage coffee shops that have seen decades pass by and enjoy the view of the majestic Tutong River and mangrove forest on the other side of it while you chow down on delicious fried Kuey Teow and Pulut Panggang (grilled glutinous rice package) .
 It’s the perfect pitstop on your way!

-Nestled in rural shrubs of Tutong and famous for its dark color and rich wildlife, Tasek Merimbun is certainly a sight to see.
+Nestled in rural shrubs of Tutong and famous for its dark colour and rich wildlife, Tasek Merimbun is certainly a sight to see.
 Open to the public, this natural oasis boasts views of a watery landscape riddled with adorable lily pads that float atop it.
 It’s scenic view is definitely one for the books!
 Please refer here for the lake’s opening times.

 The Thursday Market